NEW Kerbside Recycling Collection

 Glass can be recycled indefinitely as its structure does not deteriorate when reprocessed.
 Glass is sorted into 3 colour categories; flint (clear), amber and green.

-Plastic recycling recovers scrap or waste plastics for reprocessing into useful products.
 This could mean melting down polyester soft drink bottles then spinning the polymer into fibres.
-Plastics are sorted according to their resin identification code.